LAMcGuinness/Milestone2-/README.md

 #### Responsiveness

 #### Devices Test
-The website was tested on the following devices:
+The website was tested on the following devices and worked as expected:
 1. MacBook Pro 13-inch
 2. iPhone 11 Pro Max
 3. iPad Pro 12.9-inch